 Knowing your dog is susceptible to these health issues can help you mitigate them before they become severe.
 Maintain your dog’s health status by cleaning it more often and taking it to your vet for checkups and medication.

 Your dog’s health should be a top priority when considering bad things about Cockapoos.
-Ensure to buy your Cockapoo from a reputable breeder so your dog can be free of any health problems.
+Ensure that you buy your Cockapoo from a reputable breeder so your dog can be free of any health problems.

 Related: How Long Do Cockapoos Live?